CenterForSpatialResearch/conflict_urbanism_puerto_rico_now/02_MakingSpatialData.md

 In the next section, you will be using the map you georeferenced here and digitizing some of the features from it.

-Export your georeferenced layer as a GeoTiff - be sure to select 'Rendered Image' and CRS 4326 (Psuedo Mercator).
-Rendered image will remove the black background.
-CRS 4326 because that is what all webmaps use.

 ## Part II - Making Vector Data from Raster Data